gibsjose/rocket/README.md

 Configurable C, C++, and Python base project generator

 ## Description
-`rocket` generates a new project folder with skeleton code with auto-generated header comment blocks, and a simple `main`.
+`rocket` generates a new project folder with skeleton code, auto-generated header comment blocks, and a simple `main`.

 Creating and running a fully functional C++ project is as simple as:
 ```bash
 rocket create C++ "Awesome New Project"
 rocket config